CancerDataAggregator/CDA-HelpDesk/docs/release_notes/cdapython.md

 # Public releases
 <div id="fornews" markdown="1">

+## Available May 29, 2024

+- Summary value data has been reformatted for easier reading
+- null data has been disambiguated

 ## Available April 5, 2024

 cdapython has had a complete rewrite to simplify the code.
 If you are an existing user [we have a guide for updating your existing code](../documentation/cdapython/code_update.md)